-In 1773, on his second voyage to New Zealand, Captain James Cook gave hens to Māori in both the North and South islands.
+In 1773, on his second voyage to New Zealand, James Cook gave hens to Māori in both the North and South islands.
 Missionaries in the Bay of Islands were the first recorded poultry farmers in 1814.
 Many early settlers had a few hens in the backyard to supply eggs.
 Chicken meat was a luxury, eaten perhaps only once or twice a year – often a non-laying hen or old rooster.
 Domestic poultry also included ducks, geese and turkeys, but chickens were by far the most popular and numerous.

 In 1896 the New Zealand government appointed its first poultry expert.
 Soon after, several state poultry stations were set up to evaluate approved strains of poultry and farm and breed them.
 The emphasis at this time was mostly on egg production, although heavy breeds were recognised as being useful for both eggs and meat.